mirkoschubert/feeder/README.md

 ## Installation

 Since Feeder is written for node.js installing is pretty easy.
-Fork or download the code and switch to the main folder, then just type the following command in your shell:
+Fork or download the code and switch to the working folder, then just type the following command in your shell:

 ```
 npm install --global